 Spiced Persimmon Olive Oil Cake

 Food52 Review: This cake is a delightful choice to ring in the cold weather when persimmons are at their peak.
 I loved everything about this cake; all of the tiny touches -- the brightly colored grated fruit, the bit of whole-wheat flour, the freshly grated ginger, and roasted ground pecans combined with a bright, bold olive oil –- add up to one delicious cake with an enchanting melody of flavors.
 A note to cooks: the fruit does add a lot of sweetness –- experiment with cutting the sugar down if you want the fruit sugars to shine through.
-I used half the recommended amount and it came out wonderfully. - thebreukelenlife
+I used half the recommended amount and it came out wonderfully. —thebreukelenlife

 Serves 10 to 12

-- 1-2 tablespoon unsalted butter, softened
+- 3 tablespoons /1 1/2 ounces unsalted butter, softened

-- 1 1/2 cup plus 2 tablespoons all-purpose flour
+- 1 1/2 cups /6 1/2 ounces plus 2 tablespoons all-purpose flour

-- 1/2 cup whole wheat flour
+- 1/2 cup /2 1/4 ounces whole wheat flour

-- 3/4 teaspoons baking powder
+- 3/4 teaspoon baking powder

-- 3/4 teaspoons baking soda
+- 3/4 teaspoon baking soda

 - 1 teaspoon table salt